-For a look into agriculture, economic and social history of the Caribbean, visit the Archeological Landscape of the First Coffee Plantations in the south-east of Cuba.
+For a look into the agriculture, economic and social history of the Caribbean, visit the Archeological Landscape of the First Coffee Plantations in the southeast of Cuba.
 Here people can tour the remains of the 19th-century coffee plantation.
 A clearer understanding of the farming methods is visible on this site.

 Morne Trios Pitons National Park has it all.
-Volcanic fire, boiling lakes, hot springs, deep valleys and freshwater lakes are just a few reasons this is a combination of natural features that scientist love to explore.
+Volcanic fire, boiling lakes, hot springs, deep valleys, and freshwater lakes are just a few reasons this is a combination of natural features that scientists love to explore.
 50 fumaroles and huge biodiversity add to the lure of this tropical wonderland that is nearly 7,000 ha.

 What does any good town in the New World need?
 Well, a hospital, a university for higher learning, and a cathedral to worship in.
 That’s what Santo Domingo received when it was founded and laid out on a grid system in 1498.
 Modern planners adopted the grid system in the New World.

-The site encompasses a rugged and extensively forested mountainous region in the south-east of Jamaica, which provided refuge first for the indigenous Tainos fleeing slavery and then for Maroons (former enslaved peoples).
-Focused on sustainable tourism, the area now has accommodation facilities, tours, bird watching, hiking trails, campsites etc.
+The site encompasses a rugged and extensively forested mountainous region in the southeast of Jamaica, which provided refuge first for the indigenous Tainos fleeing slavery and then for Maroons (formerly enslaved peoples).
+Focused on sustainable tourism, the area now has accommodation facilities, tours, bird watching, hiking trails, campsites, etc.

 Built between the 15th and 19th centuries, the defensive structures now awarded World Heritage Status was used to protect the city and the Bay of San Juan.
 They are thought to be a fine display of European military architecture adapted to harbor sites on the American continent.